almin/almin/docs/api/README.md

 ### `onDispatch(handler: function (payload: DispatcherPayload)): Function`

-called the {@link handler} with user-defined payload object when a UseCase dispatch with payload.
+called the `handler` with user-defined payload object when a UseCase dispatch with payload.
 This `onDispatch` is not called at built-in event.
 It is filtered by Context.
 If you want to _All_ dispatched event and use listen directly your `dispatcher` object.
 In other word, listen the dispatcher of `new Context({dispatcher})`.